camillegrislin/PneumonIA/README.md

-we deployed our app on azure. there is our URL link for the app https://pneumoni-web-app.azurewebsites.net/
+We deployed our app on azure. there is our URL link for the app https://pneumoni-web-app.azurewebsites.net/ Simple right ?